 My 85,000 sq ft How Philly Moves mural at PHL International Airport (the largest piece of public art in the city) was named one of the best public art projects in the country by Americans for the Arts.

 It also happens to be located on the perimeter of the city, which makes it part of Walk Around Philadelphia.
-This project invites you to set out to discover the city by exploring its edges and to help make those unique spaces more accessible to all.
+This project, which currently happens twice a year, invites you to set out to discover the city by exploring its edges and to help make those unique spaces more accessible to all.
+You’re invited!

 I started off as a documentary/commercial photographer, and throughout that career I made portraits of doctors, stagehands, lawyers, farmworkers, dancers, protesters & more.

 In the course of over a million photographs, I’ve never met a person who isn’t photogenic.

 This simple but powerful truth – that everyone is photogenic – guides all of the work that I do.